 (c) the costs, charges and expenses of winding it up;

-“unencumbered value” has the meaning given in section 36 as applied by section 150.
+unencumbered value has the meaning given in section 36 as applied by section 150.

 149. Entitlement to land: effect of uncompleted agreements; fixtures

 (1) In determining the entitlement of a landholder or other entity to land for the purposes of this Chapter —